Applications are open for January 2024

 Our friendly team are here to answer any queries you have before, during and after your studies.

-Léon is the PgDip coordinator.
-He’ll be on hand to answer any questions about the PgDip and course content before you start and to help you throughout your studies.
+Emma is the degree coordinator.
+She’ll be on hand to answer any questions about degree content before you start and to help you throughout your studies.

 Kate Smith